engageLively/galyleo-user-docs/source/userguide.rst

 - Whether the text box size is set by the user or grows and shrinks with the storing
 - The padding control gives the spacing between the text boundary and the boundary of the object, in pixels

-There are also two buttons, next to the color chooser, which permit a user to copy style (the standard copy icon), or paste a copied style (the paste brush).
+There are also three buttons, next to the color chooser, which permit a user to copy style (the standard copy icon), paste a copied style (the paste brush), or clear all formatting (the x).